 Alley Cat Allies is the global engine of change for cats.
-For more than 26, years, we’ve inspired individuals and communities to work to change laws, improve shelters, and most importantly—save cats.
+For 34 years, we’ve inspired individuals and communities to work to change laws, improve shelters and, most importantly, save cats’ lives.

-Over 650,000 supporters look to Alley Cat Allies for leadership in the movement to protect cats’ lives.
-We advance progressive policies for cats in communities all over America—and across the globe—and work toward a world that values the lives of all animals.
+Nearly 1 million supporters as well as advocates worldwide look to Alley Cat Allies for leadership in the movement to protect cats’ lives.
+We advance humane, evidence-based, effective policies for cats in all communities, reject cruel and archaic lethal policies against cats, and work toward a world that values the lives of all animals.

 Our years of experience in grassroots organizing, hands-on activism, and education has empowered policymakers, veterinarians, nonprofit organizations, volunteer groups, activists, and caregivers with the tools and knowledge to practice, teach, and advocate for humane care for cats in every community.

-From our headquarters in Bethesda, Maryland, Alley Cat Allies’ staff serve as the voice for cats and the millions of people who value them.
+From our headquarters in Bethesda, Maryland, Alley Cat Allies serves as the voice for cats and the millions of people who care for them.